A Brief Summary of How Bitcoin Works

 But how does Bitcoin work?
 What is it?
 Who controls it?
 In this article we explain how Bitcoin works in a not-too-technical way.

 How Does Bitcoin Work?

 Bitcoin is a software program that allows users to send value to one another, a bit like the way we send emails.

-To use it, you should get yourself a Bitcoin wallet.
+A Bitcoin wallet is necessary to start with Bitcoin.
 This can either be a software wallet or hardware wallet.
-They’re both very secure, but I would recommend the hardware wallets as they’re more secure as they don’t ever connect to the Internet.
+Both of them are very secure, but I would recommend the hardware wallet.

-Your wallet will generate a private and public address for you and your public address is shared with the person who intends to send you some Bitcoin.
+Your wallet will generate a private and public address for you.
+Your public address is to share with anyone wanting to send you some Bitcoin.

 It’s advisable to only use your public address once, as this will help you remain as private as possible.

 Every transaction you send and receive is stored on the Bitcoin blockchain, which is a public ledger.

 The Bitcoin network relies on this and every transaction in Bitcoin’s history is on there.
 Anybody can check any transaction on the ledger at any time.